jmcgill/formation/DESIGNDOC.md

 ## Resolving Links

 In order to determine how to link resources, we need to declare the types of links that can exist between resources.

-This will be declared as part of the `ResourceParser`  struct in a struct returned by the `GetLinks` method.
+This information is encoded as a map between paths to fields in the current resource, and the fields in related resources which they can link to.
+For example, for an S3 logs field (which can reference another S3 bucket by that bucket's unique ID):

+    "logging.target_bucket" : "aws_s3_bucket.id",

-This struct will conform to the following interface, which is designed to one day be easily mergeable with the `schema.Schema` struct in Terraform.
+In the future, this information could be automatically converted toconform to the following interface, which could be merged with the `schema.Schema` struct in Terraform.

-`// TODO(jimmy): Linking inside policies`

     type ValueType int